 How Do You Deal With Difficult Elderly Parents?

-- Physical and mental illness such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder and other medical conditions.
+- Physical and mental problems such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder and other medical conditions.

 - Medication can sometimes alter someone’s personality as well (for better or worse).